gavinlc/angular-devtest/README.md

 *   You will be questioned on your coding practices and design choices (both technical and aesthetic).
 *   Questioning and solution walkthrough is expected to take around 30 minutes.

+## Setup
+*   Clone this repository
+*   Create a branch to identify your code, e.g. firstname-surname
+*   Describe your changes through commit messages as you work on your solution

 ## Requirements